Skip to main content

 Description

-Business Process Model and Notation (BPMN) is a graphical representation for specifying business processes in a business process model.
+Business Process Model and Notation (BPMN) is a graphical notation for defining business processes.

 How we use it